-Sri Baduga is a state owned museum, exhibiting a complete information about the history and culture in West Java.
-The collections are grouped into 10 galleries:
+Sri Baduga is a state owned museum, exhibiting a complete information about the geological formation, history and culture in West Java.

 Mandala Wangsit Siliwangi Museum exhibits Indonesian wars in achieving our independence.
 Hence, we will see various weapons, both traditional and modern.